 Given the present state of the populations, the question is without object.
-In the event of recuperation, or as reintroduction projects progress, it could be gradually reconsidered.
-In the short and medium term, only the creation of protected areas large enough to include the entire necessary range and, in particular, cross-border reserves, seems to be an adequate answer.
+In the event of restoration, or as reintroduction projects progress, it could became a new concern.
+In the short and medium term, only the creation of protected areas large enough to include the entire range, including migratory movements necessary during periods of drought, and, in particular, cross-border reserves, seems to be an adequate answer.
 It seems indeed unlikely that security of movement between protected areas can be realistically assured in the foreseeable future.